WhitakerLab/WhitakerLabProjectManagement/Kirstie-Whitaker/abstracts_bios_2017.md

 **What is motivating you to participate?**

 I am interested in the effects of early childhood environments on the development of intelligence, academic achievement and mental health disorders.
 I am also very excited to work on a complex data set within a diverse team of experts in machine learning, longitudinal analyses and social science.

+### Talk at Poldrack lab meeting

+**Date**: 31st May 2017

+**Title**: The logistical and emotional challenges of replicating published work

+**Abstract**: Encouraging reproducible research - the sharing of data and code along with published findings - opens up the possibility of investigating how well a finding replicates in independent cohorts.
+It may not be easy to reproduce what someone has done (their code often is not well documented for example) but I have confidence that the open science community can help on the analysis front.
+A more challenging frontier is the application of a definition of replication - if the "blob" is in a slightly different location what do we conclude?
+Finally, however, the hardest challenge may be in dealing with the push-back from the original authors who could perceive "failed replications" as a personal attack.
+During my allocated time at lab meeting I will present a project proposal to replicate neuroimaging findings, explain the motivations and set up what I see are the major challenges.
+I hope to stimulate a discussion about the future of publishing replication studies in the era of big, and open, data.

+**Bio**: Kirstie Whitaker is a Research Fellow at [The Alan Turing Institute](https://www.turing.ac.uk/) (London, UK).
+She completed her PhD in Neuroscience at the University of California, Berkeley in 2012 and holds a BSc in Physics from the University of Bristol and an MSc in Medical Physics from the University of British Columbia.
+She was a postdoctoral researcher in the Department of Psychiatry at the University of Cambridge from 2012 to 2017.
+Dr Whitaker uses magnetic resonance imaging to study child and adolescent brain development and is a passionate advocate for reproducible neuroscience.
+She is an Fulbright scholarship alumna and 2016/17 [Mozilla Fellow for Science](https://science.mozilla.org/programs/fellowships/fellows).
+Kirstie was named, with her collaborator Petra Vertes, as a [2016 Global Thinker](https://gt.foreignpolicy.com/2016/profile/petra-vertes-and-kirstie-whitaker) by Foreign Policy magazine.

 ### GAY UK: Panel discussion on Alan Turing